Effective Date: December 28, 2022

 - Service Delivery.
 We perform internal evaluations and statistical analysis on the information we collect to, among other things, monitor the performance of our Services, analyze and measure visitor and User behavior and trends, to understand how our Services are used, to help us improve our Services, for market research and to develop new features and functionalities.

 - Enforcement of our Terms of Service.
-We monitor Services to ensure that use is in accordance with our Terms of Service (or other service agreement between you and Litmus), including to prevent fraud, as well as illegal, abusive or undesirable activities.
+We monitor Services to ensure that use is in accordance with our Terms of Service or Governing Subscription Agreement (or other service agreement between you and Litmus), including to prevent fraud, as well as illegal, abusive or undesirable activities.

 - Transactional Communications.
-We may send you transactional communications (e.g., service-related announcements, billing-related matters, updates to our Terms of Service or other policies, changes to our Services, welcome emails when you register for Services, etc.).
+We may send you transactional communications (e.g., service-related announcements, billing-related matters, updates to our Terms of Service, Governing Subscription Agreement or other policies, changes to our Services, welcome emails when you register for Services, etc.).
 You can’t opt out of receiving these communications since they are required to provide our Services to you.

 - Marketing Purposes.
 We will only send marketing-related communications if you have consented to receive such communications.
 We may combine information about you from third party sources with information we hold about you to create a user profile, which helps us to make our marketing and sales efforts more relevant to you and to personalize and improve your experience.